Elikill58/Positivity/README.md

 Maybe a day we will propose:
 - A host for all v2-buyers to make us able to manage their informations.
-- Plugin is website such as Azurium.
+- Plugin for website such as Azurium.

 Tell us if you would like one of them.